2015 Camp Season

-To move forward with the renewal process, please complete the 2013 Camp Program Update Form, as well as the Self Certification Form and submit them to the Concord Health Department.
-The Health Department will review your submission and use the information to formulate your 2013 Camp Program Fee.
-Once this is complete, you will receive your 2013 Renewal Application in the mail.
-2013 Camp Fees
+To move forward with the renewal process, please complete the 2015 Camp Program Update Form, as well as the Self Certification Form and submit them to the Concord Health Department.
+The Health Department will review your submission and use the information to formulate your 2015 Camp Program Fee.
+Once this is complete, you will receive your 2015 Renewal Application in the mail.
+Camp Fees will be updated by May 1, 2015 for the 2015 Season.
+Please check back at that time for updates 2014 Camp Fees

 (note: new camps are required to have an inspection 1 month prior to program start date)